microsoft/FASTER/docs/_docs/23-fasterkv-tuning.md

 each chunk independently of pages, as one segment typically consists of many pages.
 For instance, if we want each file on disk to be 1GB (the default), we can set `SegmentSizeBits` S to 30, since 2<sup>30</sup> = 1GB.

-* `CopyReadsToTail`: This boolean setting indicates whether reads should be copied to the tail of the log.
-This is useful when reads are infrequent, but will be followed by an update, or subsequent reads.
+* `CopyReadsToTail`: This enum setting indicates whether reads should be copied to the tail of the log.
+This is useful when reads are infrequent, but will be followed by an update, or subsequent reads. `CopyReadsToTail.FromStorage` causes any reads from disk to be copied to the tail of log. `CopyReadsToTail.FromReadOnly` causes any reads from either disk or the read-only region of memory to be copied to the tail of log.
+Latter is helpful when you do not want particularly hot items to "escape" to disk only to be immediately brought back to the tail of main memory.
+It is also useful when you use FASTER as a memory-only cache (with `NullDevice`) as in [this](https://github.com/microsoft/FASTER/tree/master/cs/samples/MemOnlyCache) sample.

-* `ReadCacheSettings`: This setting is used to enable our new feature, a separate read cache.
-If reads are frequent, we recommend the read cache instead of `CopyReadsToTail`, as the latter can inflate log growth unnecessarily.
+* `ReadCacheSettings`: This setting is used to enable a read cache, separately from the main FASTER log.
+If you need to frequently read disk-resident records, we recommend the read cache instead of using `CopyReadsToTail`, as the latter can inflate log growth unnecessarily.

 ## Computing Total FASTER Memory